aqqush/LGG_Segmentation_Software/README.md

 To run software:
 Download the folder
 Go to your terminal
-access the folder path
+Access the folder path
-type 'python GUI_Starter.py'
+Type 'python GUI_Starter.py'